tdhelixx/alexandria-dental-health-site/src/services/about-dental-implants.md

 ### Schedule Your Consultation Today

-If you’re ready to restore your smile with dental implants, consult Dr. Mazhari today.
+If you're ready to restore your smile with dental implants, consult Dr. Mazhari today.
 Our team is here to guide you through every step of the process.
 Call us at (703) 212-9622 or use our online booking system.